German EU Minister Michael Roth laments lack of progress in Brexit talks | DW | 16.10.2020

 Michael Roth, German minister for Europe, has said that Brexit negotiations have made no progress in the last few months.
-But he also said he was optimistic for the final stage of talks in a radio interview.
+But in the radio interview, he added that he was optimistic about the final stage of talks.

-The politician from the socialist party, SPD, told the public broadcaster that the talks over the past few months "haven't made any progress."
+The politician from the center-left Social Democratic Party (SPD) told the public broadcaster that the talks over the past few months "haven't made any progress."

 Although unwilling to lay the blame directly, he said that he was under the impression that "there is little willingness, especially in London, to compromise on the already concluded and agreed upon positions between the UK and the EU."